naa986/wp-stripe-checkout/wp-stripe-checkout/readme.txt

 none

 == Changelog ==

+= 1.0.9 =
+* Added a new checkout method that supports strong customer authentication.

 = 1.0.8 =
 * The email address field is now prefilled for a logged-in WordPress user.